jackbenny/proxmox-backup/README.md

 All error messages are printed to STDERR and all normal messages are printed to STDOUT.
 Because of this you can run this script headless and save the output in separate logfiles depending on whatever it's an error or normal messages.
-For example you can it like this:
+For example you can run it like this:
 ```bash
 ./serverbackup.sh > backupmessages.log 2> backuperrors.log
 ```